gumaerc-testorg/6.171-fall-2003/content/pages/exams/fall-2000-final-exam.md

 Now we'll add a twist: you're gay.
 You don't want to end up on a Patrick Buchanan-themed cruise.

-Spend another three minutes surfing around the [Carnival](http://www.carnival.com) site to get a feel for life on board one of the ships (maybe start by picking the ship Paradise).
+Spend another three minutes surfing around the {{% resource_link "0a884633-be50-4c81-8912-b883617333e9" "Carnival" %}} site to get a feel for life on board one of the ships (maybe start by picking the ship Paradise).
 See if you can find any information about whether Carnival offers special gay-themed cruises or gathering places for gays.

 ### Question 2b